jacobsjo/lavaflow/gallery/descriptions.md

 Some warped forests have grown older and taller than ever before.

 # [07] Ocean and Gravel Beach
 Vast areas of lava oceans only split by pillars.
 Legend has it those might be of interest to miners.
-Gravel beaches form the edge of the oceans
+Gravel beaches form the edge of the oceans.

 # [08] Canyons
-Sometimes low elevation rivers form canyons through higher terrain
+Sometimes low elevation rivers form canyons through higher terrain.

 # [09] Caves
 Smaller caves can be found below higher terrain.